 \textbf{DTTN vs. Multilinear Networks}.
-Fig.~\ref{img2}(e) illustrates the performance of various multilinear networks trained on ImageNet-1k over different epochs, with the curve for DTTN$^\dagger$-S showing superior results compared to others.
-Tables~\ref{tab2} and \ref{tab3} present the Top-1 accuracies of multilinear architectures across a range of benchmarks of varying scales, including CIFAR-10, Tiny ImageNet, ImageNet-100, and ImageNet-1k.
+Fig.~\ref{img2}(e) illustrates the performance of various multilinear networks trained on ImageNet-1K over different epochs, with the curve for DTTN$^\dagger$-S showing superior results compared to others.
+Tables~\ref{tab2} and \ref{tab3} detail the Top-1 accuracies of multilinear architectures across a range of benchmarks of varying scales, including CIFAR-10, Tiny ImageNet, ImageNet-100, and ImageNet-1K.
 Specifically, DTTN-S achieves improvements of 0.2\%, 2.3\%, 0.5\%, and 2.4\% over the previous best models at similar scales.
-Moreover, the unfoldable DTTN-S attains an impressive 77.2\% accuracy on ImageNet-1k without instance normalization.
-Additionally, DTTN$^\dagger$-T surpasses the prior state-of-the-art model MONet~\citep{cheng2024multilinear} by 0.9\%, while utilizing approximately 30\% fewer parameters and reducing FLOPs by 20\%.
-Finally, Fig.~\ref{img4} displays the Top-1 accuracy and loss curves of the proposed model alongside other architectures—such as ResNet-50~\citep{ref31}, ViP-Small~\citep{hou2022vision} representing the MLP architecture, and MONet~\citep{cheng2024multilinear}—all trained on ImageNet-100 for 90 epochs.
+Moreover, the unfoldable DTTN-S attains an impressive 77.2\% accuracy on ImageNet-1K without instance normalization.
+Additionally, DTTN$^\dagger$-T surpasses the prior state-of-the-art model MONet~\cite{cheng2024multilinear} by 0.9\%, while utilizing approximately 30\% fewer parameters and reducing FLOPs by 20\%.
 These comparisons demonstrate that DTTN achieves significantly faster convergence and superior performance.

 \textbf{DTTN vs. Quantum-inspired TNs}.
-We confirm the superiority of DTTN over other quantum-inspired tensor networks on the smaller benchmarks, MNIST and Fashion-MNIST.
-It should be noted that these quantum-inspired models have not yet been successfully applied to larger benchmarks such as ImageNet-100 and ImageNet-1k.
-The current experiments include baselines such as MPS~\citep{stoudenmire2016supervised}, Bayesian TNS, PEPS~\citep{cheng2021supervised}, LoTeNet~\citep{selvan2020tensor}, and aResMPS~\citep{meng2023residual}.
-The test results for different TNs are reported in Table~\ref{tab4}, with DTTN-S consistently achieving the best results.
-This success can be attributed to the higher bond dimension facilitated by the parameter-sharing property and the self-interaction capability of our model, as discussed in Section 3.3.
+DTTN outperforms other quantum-inspired TNs on smaller benchmarks like MNIST and Fashion-MNIST.
+Notably, these models have not yet been successfully scaled to large benchmarks.
+The baselines included for comparison are MPS~\cite{stoudenmire2016supervised}, Bayesian TNS, PEPS~\cite{cheng2021supervised}, LoTeNet~\cite{selvan2020tensor}, and aResMPS~\cite{meng2023residual}.
+The test results are reported in Tab.~\ref{tab4}, where DTTN-S consistently achieves the best performance.
+Specifically, on the Fashion-MNIST dataset, DTTN-S outperformed the second-best model, aResMPS, by 0.96\%.
+This superior performance can be attributed to the higher bond dimension facilitated by parameter sharing and self-interaction capabilities, as discussed in Section 3.3.